10 – Rave On

 Our Top 10 Steeleye Span Songs list takes a look at a band that has made a very successful career out of recording modern versions of traditional English Folk Songs.
 The band was first formed in 1969 when Fairport Convention founding member Ashley Hutchings left Fairport Convention to form a new group.
 Hutchings formed his new band with Maddy Prior on lead vocals along with Time Hart and the married couple Terry and Gay Woods.
 The band released their first album in 1970 entitled Hark!
 The Village Wait.
 The group would go through many personal changes over the years.
 From 1970 up until 2019, the band has released twenty three studio albums.
-There has always been a large quantity of live releases along with the traditional compilations.
+There has always been a large number of live releases along with traditional compilations.

 Top 10 Steeleye Span Songs